leomonta/CR/ReadMe.md

 A simple Component Replacer script

-The components are just html files, the name of the component is the name of the file that contains said component
+The components are just html files, the name of the component is the name of the file that contains said component.

-An example of a component is
+An example of a component is:

 ``` html
 <nav class="navbar">